Redirecting Destructive Chewing with Safe Chews

 The safest dog chews strike a balance between durability and digestibility.
 Chews that are too hard can crack teeth, while overly soft chews may disappear too quickly and fail to redirect behavior.

-Natural, digestible chews that soften as the dog chews are generally the safest option.
-Beef Collagen Sticks are a good example, offering long-lasting engagement without the extreme hardness of traditional bones.
+Natural, digestible chews that soften as the dog chews are often a better choice than hard bones, antlers, or hooves.
+Beef Collagen Sticks are a strong example, offering long-lasting engagement without the extreme hardness of traditional bones.

 What Is the Safest Dog Chew for Aggressive Chewers?